Trucking Company Employer Negligence Attorneys

 The proper maintenance of these vehicles is vital to the safety of both the truck driver and every other driver with which they share the road.

 In addition to putting people in danger, all of these oversights can constitute negligence.
 If you have been involved in an 18-wheeler accident, the trucking company responsible may be held liable for any expenses resulting from the accident.
-Our Massachusetts attorneys can provide you with the legal guidance that you need at this difficult time.
+Our attorneys can provide you with the legal guidance that you need at this difficult time.

-Contact an Employer Liability Attorney in Massachusetts
+Contact an Employer Liability Attorney in Boston

-Facing serious injuries and property damage can be incredibly stressful for victims, and at Crowe & Mulvey, LLP, our Massachusetts trucking accident attorneys are prepared to help those that have been injured in trucking accidents.
+Facing serious injuries and property damage can be incredibly stressful for victims, and at Crowe & Mulvey, LLP, our Boston trucking accident attorneys are prepared to help those that have been injured in trucking accidents.
 We believe that you should not be responsible for covering the cost of expenses that resulted from the accident, and we do everything that we can to hold the liable party accountable for the damage caused.
 To speak with a member of our skilled legal team, call us today at (617) 404-3417.

 Scheduling a consultation is free and will afford you peace of mind and clarity as you navigate this difficult legal matter.